robert-boulanger/vfsx/README.markdown

 ## Version 0.3-dev
 Samba VFS internal API is really unstable, so it takes a bit more :effort: to support multiple version at once.
 Current version is tested with samba 3.6.14.

-The deploying part below may not work with recent system, will update later.

 ### Overview

 VFSX is a transparent Samba Virtual File System (VFS) module which forwards operations to a process on the same machine for handing outside of the Samba daemon process (smbd).
 The external handler can be implemented in any language with support for Unix domain sockets (Python, Ruby, Perl, Java with Jtux) which is how VFSX and its external process communicates.